Activating the mailbox Guard

 Step 2: Activate mailbox Guard

-You will now see a pop-up window welcoming you to the Guard and guiding you through the initialization with a setup wizard.
+You will now see a pop-up window welcoming you to the Guard and guiding you through the initialisation with a setup wizard.
 Click on Start and enter a password in the following dialog.

 After setting up the Guard, you will be presented with an overview of the Guard settings.